pombase/website/src/docs/faq/what-file-formats-can-i-use-to-submit-high-throughput-data.md

 # What file formats can I use to submit high-throughput data?
 <!-- pombase_categories: Data submission and formats -->

-At present, PomBase can host any types of data that can be connected with sequence features or coordinates, and can display the data as tracks in the genome browser.
+At present, ${database_name} can host any types of data that can be connected with sequence features or coordinates, and can display the data as tracks in the genome browser.
 We accept data in any of several formats.
 To choose a file format for your data, consult the table